PeterRusznak/hashnode/cko1fc10701kuegs17esch7bu.md

   even when messages are sent concurrently.
 Actors are a great model for concurrent programming because they automatically prevent race conditions (thanks to atomicity and encapsulated state) and deadlocks (because execution never blocks), and hence rule out many concurrency bugs."
 (Andreas Rossberg)_

 Our actor has a public function `addCustomer`.
 It is public,  therefore we can call it from the frontend canister.
-This function adds (i.e. _saves_) an entry to <s>the database</s> the underlying datastructure which is a `Trie<Id, Customer>`.
+This function adds (i.e. _saves_) an entry to <s>the database</s> the underlying data structure which is a `Trie<Id, Customer>`.

-The other public function queries our <s>database</s> persisting datastructure.
+The other public function queries our <s>database</s> persisting data structure.
-However there is one issue here; the best datastructure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
+However there is one issue here; the best data structure to store the customers and to lookup one individual customer by id is the `Trie<Id, Customer>` where the key is an `id` and the value is the `Customer`.
 Unfortunately the use of Trie proved difficult when I wanted to display all the customers on the frontend.
 That's why I decided to convert (i.e. _flatten_) the `Trie<Id, Customer>` to an array of `CustomerWithId`.
 But I am new to motoko, and there is probably a better way to do it.
 Leave me a comment if you know a better solution.

 ### Frontend